tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 ## II.
 Start building your express app

-- The express part of the appication (e.g. the "back-end") will provide a *service* that the React client will call.
+- The express part of the application (e.g. the "back-end") will provide a *service* that the React client will call.
 Here we are going to have express act as a *proxy server* that calls the Word Associations API above

+1) Create a folder named **word-associations** and `cd` into it

+2)